Neurophilosophical Inquiries

 conscious states co-relative with smell, taste, touch, audition and

 plays an important role here.
-An interactionistic
+The present interactionistic

-philosophy of mind rooted in a triadic,
+philosophy of mind is rooted in a triadic,

 triune ontology with "consciousness",